lawrence501/5e-cli/specialisations.md

 You ignore all Restrictions on your Specialisations.
 For each Restricted item another character is wearing at any given time, you gain +1 damage and resistance (this bonus is halved for enchanted items and relics).

 ### Entrance of the Gladiators
-Your party's chance to find carnival tickets is increased by 5%, and you have a 50% chance to be awarded once in addition to the actual outcome of any carnival game.
+Your party's chance to find carnival tickets is increased by 5%, and you have a 50% chance to be rewarded once in addition to the actual outcome of any carnival game.

 ### Flea Market
 Whenever you purchase a loot result and choose Colour Upgrade, you are refunded 30gp.

 ### Gambling Problem
 Choose a loot result, other than Colour Upgrade.
 Whenever you roll that result on a random loot roll, it instead provides a Colour Upgrade.
-This loot result cannot be the one you've enhanced with the Dedication Specialisation.

-Restriction: Other characters cannot use colour-upgraded items you find.
+Restriction: Other characters cannot use items you find that were colour-upgraded by this extra result.

 ### Indecision
 Whenever you would gain a Specialisation, you don't choose one.
 Instead, roll a d8 for the category, and then a d6 for the specific Specialisation you gain (completely reroll duplicates).
 Then, repeat this and gain a second Specialisation.
 If you have any other Specialisations when you first gain this, immediately remove them and do the above for each one removed.
+Additionally, gain one random Specialisation now.

 ### Munchkin
 Whenever you gain perk points, gain 2d10 instead of 2d4.